East Pennsboro officials discuss security for Vice President Mike Pence’s visit

 East Pennsboro Township expects to host several candidates throughout the year.

-Township officials say expect routes 15 and 11 to be slower than usual as the event wraps up.
+Township officials say expect Routes 11/15 to be slower than usual as the event wraps up.